 1.3.2.3.
-Implementation of the Extended Validation Guidelines

-WoSign implements the Extended Validation Guidelines as published by the CA/Browser Forum and the requirements of the WebTrust Program for CAs and WebTrust EV Program as approved by the CA/Browser Forum.
+Implementation of the Extended Validation Guidelines the WebTrust Program for CAs and WebTrust EV Program as approved by the CA/Browser Forum.
 In case multiple or alternative methods or options are possible by the guidelines in order to perform a certain task and/or multiple or alternative methods or options are offered in order to comply to the guidelines, WoSign reserves the right to choose any of the methods or options applicable at any times and may choose to change its procedures at all times and decide to do so on a case to case basis.